r-winkler/graphql-express-showcase/README.md

 - schema-stitching: node.js demo for schema-stitching
 - dataloader: node.js demo for schema-stitching and queries optimized by dataloader
-- java: gateway implemented with java (no dataloader, manual "schema stitching", no graphql client)
+- java: java gateways without dataloader and graphql client
+- master: all projects use dataloader

 #### Example query